 Avoid Google Chrome, especially on smart-phones, because you can't block advertising and other data-collection.
+Try Firefox, Brave, or Safari instead.
 Find alternatives to all Google products at No More Google or browse other options at De-google-ify Internet.

 Install the Firefox browser, then add these extensions from inside your new browser.

 For a laptop